BDUG/Lighter/README.md

 Notes:
 - **Masking** here is about handling sequences with varying lengths.
 - In comparison **Merging** refers to the concept of *ensembling learning* that combines multiple models to create a stronger and more robust one (aka model merging).
 - **Fine tuning** is about updating only selected neural network parameter e.g., while improving a given *foundation model*.
-Plan is to provide a DoRA and a LoRA implementation.
+Plan is to provide a DoRA and a LoRA implementation and via Reinforcement Learning (RL, aka Transformer Reinforcement Learning, short TRL).